William Watson (decathlete): Olympic hopeful and decathlon champion

 With his talent in numerous track and field events, many believed Watson could have set a new world decathlon record in the Olympics.
 However, the 1940 Olympic games were cancelled due to the outbreak of World War II.

-With the Olympics canceled, the only decathlon competition held in the United States was the June 1940 A.A.U. championship held in Cleveland, Ohio.
-The favorites going into the 1940 A.A.U. championship were Watson and two-time defending American decathlon champion, Joe Scott, who had overcome infantile paralysis.
+With the Olympics canceled, the only decathlon competition held in the United States was the June 1940 Amateur Athletic Union (AAU) championship held in Cleveland, Ohio.
+The favorites going into the 1940 AAU championship were Watson and two-time defending American decathlon champion Joe Scott, who had overcome infantile paralysis.
 One writer described the anticipated matchup between Watson and Scott as follows:

 This time, however, Scott goes against the finest all-round athlete he has faced in his three years of competition -- Big Bill Watson, the negro who paced Michigan to three straight Big Ten titles. ...
 This is the first time Watson has participated in the grueling test and a comparison of his and Scott's abilities indicates the rest of the field will merely be a supporting cast for their act.

 In the end, Watson outscored Scott by more than 800 points, finishing with 7,523 points in the two-day, 10-event championship.
 Watson was the first African-American to win the American decathlon championship and also set two new decathlon records, with a discus throw of 151 ft.
-3-5/8 in., and a time of 10.8 seconds in the 100-meter dash.
+3-5/8 in. and a time of 10.8 seconds in the 100-meter dash.

-Watson did not compete in the 1941 A.A.U. championship, but attempted a comeback at the 1942 A.A.U. meet in Chicago.
+Watson did not compete in the 1941 AAU championship, but attempted a comeback at the 1942 AAU meet in Chicago.
 Watson won the shot put and finished in second place with a score of 6,076 points—nearly 1,500 points below his 1940 score.

-By 1943, Watson had joined the Detroit Police Department, but took time to compete for the Detroit Police Athletic Club in the 1943 A.A.U. championship in Elizabeth, New Jersey.
+By 1943, Watson had joined the Detroit Police Department, but took time to compete for the Detroit Police Athletic Club in the 1943 AAU championship in Elizabeth, New Jersey.
 At the meet, the Detroit policeman easily won his second American decathlon championship.
 Watson compiled a 513-point lead in the first nine events and chose not to compete in the 1,500-meter run, the final event of the decathlon.
 He finished with 5,994 points in nine events, beating runner-up Joshua Williamson by 186 points.

 With World War II continuing, the 1944 Olympic games were again cancelled, and with the cancellation, Watson lost his second and final chance to compete for an Olympic gold medal in the decathlon.
-Watson continued training in 1944 to defend his A.A.U. decathlon championship, but a sinus attack forced him to withdraw from the competition.
+Watson continued training in 1944 to defend his AAU decathlon championship, but a sinus attack forced him to withdraw from the competition.
 At the time, Detroit police officer Watson said, "I sure am sorry to miss the decathlon, because I think I could have won it again."